The following information and forms are intended for ATTORNEYS only.

 In turn, the Friend of the Court requests copies of all pleadings in a case, so that the Friend of the Court file is complete.

-All new domestic relation cases, except for those that came from the Office of the Prosecuting Attorney, are scheduled for new case interviews with the Friend of the Court Investigator/Mediator, Teresa Remeur.
+All new domestic relation cases, except for those that came from the Office of the Prosecuting Attorney, are scheduled for new case interviews with the Friend of the Court Investigator/Mediator.

-Generally, Ms. Remeur meets with individuals, without counsel present.
-However, an attorney of record may request to attend that meeting by submitting a written request at least 21 days prior to the scheduled date.
+Generally, the Mediator meets with individuals without counsel present.
+However, an attorney of record may request to attend that meeting by submitting a written request at least 7 days prior to the scheduled date.

-If parties are amicable to an agreement, and are represented by counsel, they may be encouraged to take that agreement back to their counsel for drafting, signatures, and entry.
+If parties are amicable to an agreement, and are represented by counsel, they will be encouraged to take that agreement back to their counsel for drafting, signatures, and entry.

 ANY form of public assistance, received by ANY party in the case, mandates a review and recommendation of support.
 That includes receipt of cash assistance, food assistance, child day care, and/or Medicaid.